 Her early years with the marathon were lessons in on-the-spot training.
 She quickly ascended from office clerk to more senior roles and, in 2020, was promoted to her current position.

-Caulfield is the marathon’s first female director and won the Industry Leader Under 40 Award from the National Center for Sports Safety and Security (NCS4) in 2016.
+Caulfield is the marathon’s first female race director and won the Industry Leader Under 40 Award from the National Center for Sports Safety and Security (NCS4) in 2016.
 She currently serves on the NCS4 Advisory Committee.
 In June 2019, the world running Association of International Marathons and Distance Races (AIMS) named Caulfield as a founding member of the AIMS Sustainability Commission.

 Caulfield earned a Bachelor of Business Administration from the University of Houston – Downtown and an Executive MBA program at the University of Houston’s Bauer College of Business.